RSE-Cambridge/iris-magnum/magnum-tour/README.md

 ## Cluster Networking Overview

-To see how Magnum sits in your OpenStack project's networking, have a look at your network topology, after having created a kubernetes cluster using
+To see how Magnum sits in your OpenStack project's networking, have a look at your network topology, after having created a Kubernetes cluster using
 Magnum:

 https://cumulus.openstack.hpc.cam.ac.uk/project/network_topology/

-Magnum generates a configuration file that tells kubectl where to access the kubernetes API.
+Magnum generates a configuration file that tells kubectl where to access the Kubernetes API.
 Typically the API is exposed via an OpenStack Octavia load balancer, that has a public IP address assigned from the Magnum external network.
 Note the master node also makes use of an etcd loadbalancer to allow for a multi-master setup.